 "Bananas have to ripen in a

 certain way — When they're flecked with brown and have a golden hue —

 Bananas taste the best and are the best for you."

 Miss Chiquita also gave instructions on how bananas should be stored:

 "But, bananas like the climate of the very, very tropical equator — So you should never put bananas in the refrigerator."

 It wasn't long before everyone caught on that

-making the easy banana cake recipes from scratch offered a delicious way
+making an easy banana cake recipe from scratch offered a delicious way

 overripe fruit.
 So, how about it.
 Why not bake an old fashioned banana cake today?